emmawinston/emmawinston.github.io/_posts/2018-07-18-installing-ixi-lang.md

 **Ignore the instructions on the ixi lang website** - the links are incorrect, and the released version does not work on newer versions of Supercollider.

-[Try these instructions](https://drive.google.com/open?id=1IxaBenVLOjEx8dwtG_itrF16Z0NodTTfkZAbhgjW2Ts), using a version of the software edited by [Lucy Cheesman](https://sonawomen.co.uk/about/).
+[Try these instructions](https://drive.google.com/open?id=1IxaBenVLOjEx8dwtG_itrF16Z0NodTTfkZAbhgjW2Ts), using a version of the software edited by [Lucy of Heavy Lifting](http://twitter.com/abelstaites).
 In OS X, initialising projects and assigning samples seems to be extremely buggy; I cannot get ixi to automatically create the files it needs to run, so I have provided links to do this manually.

 I have not tested it in Windows, but according to Lucy it should run smoothly.